 Denver's oldest burger bar lets you mess around with toppings if you want, but a char-grilled Cricket Burger is all you really need.
 And, okay, throw on some green chiles if you must (we definitely must).
 The Cherry Creek original keeps getting more iconic — and more iconoclastic — as the rest of the neighborhood grows and modernizes around it.
 A second location that opened in spring 2018 added the restaurant's classic appeal to the Ballpark neighborhood.

-Park Burger is one of Denver's favorite neighborhood burger joints, with packed dining rooms at the original on South Pearl Street and the newer outposts in Highland, RiNo and Hilltop.
+Park Burger is one of Denver's favorite neighborhood burger joints; from the original on South Pearl Street and the newer outposts in Highland, RiNo and Hilltop.
 Good value and a few fun topping combos are the signatures here, with the Royale (grilled onions, bleu cheese and bacon), the Croque (ham, Swiss and a fried egg) and the Chilango (cheddar, jalapeños and guacamole) as standouts.
 But the traditional Park Burger or even the quarter-pound Mini Park Burger are perfect for purists.

 Sloan's Lake, 1565 Raleigh Street, 720-456-6779

 Belleview, 4910 S Newport Street, 720-583-1367